-- (i) Mitigation measures for environmental impacts during implementation; and - (ii) An environmental monitoring program, and the responsible entities for mitigating, monitoring, and reporting.
+- (i) Mitigation measures for environmental impacts during implementation; and - (ii) An environmental monitoring program, and the responsible entities for mitigating, monitoring, and reporting

-The total length of the 4 (four) subproject roads is 16.701km.
-The subproject road alignments pass rural settlement areas, markets or bazars, agricultural or open fields, and various ponds, ditches and low-lying areas on both sides.
+The total length of the two subproject roads is 6.974km.
+The subproject road alignments pass more or less through built-up areas of small and medium enterprises, markets or bazars, agricultural or open fields, sporadically scattered rural human settlements and various ponds, ditches and low-lying areas on both sides; and traverse along and/or cross some canals.
 These subproject roads are expected to establish more efficient connectivity within the Dhaka region.